-U.S. Bureau of Labor Statistics reports 650,000 work-related musculoskeletal disorders (WRMSDs), resulting in 900,380 days away from work (DAFW) cases in the U.S. private sector with 272,780 (or 30 percent) being MSD cases.
+U.S. Bureau of Labor Statistics reports 335,390 work-related musculoskeletal disorders (WRMSDs), resulting in 900,380 days away from work (DAFW) cases in the U.S. private sector with 272,780 (or 30 percent) being MSD cases.
 Costs to employers is over $170.8 billion dollars.
-These costs include Worker's Compensation and medical expenses, the latter of which are increasing 2.5 times faster than benefit costs.
+These costs include Worker’s Compensation and medical expenses, the latter of which are increasing 2.5 times faster than benefit costs.
 The true cost to the nation, employers, and individuals of work-related deaths and injuries is much greater than the cost of Workers’ Compensation insurance alone.
 The figures above show National Safety Council estimates of the total costs of work-related deaths and injuries.

 - Employers pay $15-20 billion per year in Worker’s Compensation costs for lost workdays.